specklesystems/speckle-docs/dev/py-sample.md

 If you want to follow along with the code, the repo for this project can be found [here](https://github.com/izzylys/demo-specklepy).

-## Receive Objects From The Server
+## Receive Objects from the Server

 If you've already been through the [Python examples](/dev/py-examples), you'll already know how to receive objects from the server.
 As a refresher, you'll need to create a `SpeckleClient` which serves as your entry point to the API.
 We then authenticate this client using a token from a local account.
 If you haven't used the [Manager](/user/manager) to add a local account, you can go to `your-server.com/profile` and create a Personal Access Token to use here.
 We'll then use this client to get the commit we're interested in.